-Multiple Ohio agencies are working together to ensure all Ohio students engaged in remote learning can get, and stay, connected to the internet.
-If you need help, contact the RemotEDx Connectivity Champions.
+If you need help getting affordable home internet, contact the Connectivity Champions.
 The Connectivity Champions can help you work with your school and other support agencies to secure internet access and learning devices.

 Connectivity Champions Phone: 1-844-K12-OHIO (844-512-6446)